-The Writing Center can help you work on your Senior Capstone Experience project
+The Writing Center can help you meet the challenges of your Senior Capstone Experience project!

 Over the semester Zee and I met regularly to work on her Political Science senior thesis.
 In the beginning, we sat down and made a list of all the work that needed to be done and then created a manageable schedule that worked for both of us.
 We started off working on the Literature Review and then went on to work through each section of her thesis.
 Over the weeks we worked together, we read through every page and worked on a variety of things such as organization, sentence structure, clarity, grammar, and content.

 Working with Zee on her thesis was one of the most rewarding experiences I’ve had as a peer consultant.
 We were able to have a great collaboration, and I am so glad I was able to be a part of her writing process!
 As a Business Management and Economics major, it was really interesting working on a Political Science thesis and along with the great experience I learned a lot about politics and elections.

 I would advise seniors who are interested in working on their thesis to come to the Writing Center, find a tutor they work well with, and meet with them regularly.
 As a peer consultant, it was very helpful to start working with Zee at the beginning of her revision process.
 This allowed us adequate time to plan the work that needed to be done over multiple sessions before her deadline.
 As the deadline approached, Zee and I met more frequently, but because we started planning and collaborating early we were not crammed for time.
 The Writing Center is a great resource for a senior at any point in the writing process of their thesis; however, based on my work with Zee, I would highly recommend forging a connection with a peer consultant early and meeting on a regular basis.